How to buy and sell Bitcoin [Complete Beginner's Guide]

 The public key, on the other hand, is like your email address.
 This is what you would give to a person or entity in order to receive bitcoin.
 This is public information, and anyone who has access to this code will be able to see your entire history of transactions.
 Many people go through great lengths to ensure their identity cannot be tied to this address, though it is becoming increasingly difficult if an individual uses an exchange to buy and sell their bitcoin due to the evolving regulatory landscape in place.
 But more on that later.

 When setting up a wallet, you are generally given the option to set up a ‘recovery phrase.’
 This phrase is a list 12-24 words that will allow you to restore your wallet in case of a hardware failure.
 It is as important as your private key because anyone who gets ahold of that phrase could potentially steal your coin.
 This phrase is likely the most important 12-24 words that you ever write down, so be sure to keep it somewhere safe – you won’t regret it.
+To learn more about wallet security, visit How to Backup Your Bitcoin Wallet.

 Choosing a wallet